CMPSC-203-Allegheny-College-Fall-2022/code-of-conduct/conduct.md

 #### Acceptable Conduct

-- Doing the work in time.
+- Doing the work on time.
 - Telling the team that you finished your work.
 - Doing the work with time and do not rush things.

 #### Unacceptable Conduct

-- Not doing the work.
+- Students not doing the work.
-- Not notifying the team that the person finished the work they had to do.
+- Not telling the team that the job they had was finished.
-- Not finishing homework or giving homework done incorrectly.
+- Students not finishing homework.

 ### Communication